Alkyl Halides Group - information sheet

 Human and ecological exposures

-- The screening assessment indicates that Canadians may be exposed to the 4 substances included in the Alkyl Halides Group through environmental sources, such as indoor and ambient air.
+- The assessment indicated that people in Canada may be exposed to the 4 substances included in the Alkyl Halides Group through environmental sources, such as indoor and ambient air.

-- The main source of exposure to bromoethane is from indoor and ambient air.
+- The main source of exposure to bromoethane is from indoor and outdoor air.
 Bromoethane is not anticipated to be found in products available to consumers.

-- The main source of exposure to chloroethane is from indoor and ambient air, and the use of starting fluid spray.
+- The main source of exposure to chloroethane is from indoor and outdoor air, and the use of starting fluid spray.

-- 1-Bromopropane exposure is expected from indoor air, and the use of silicone mold release spray, electronic cleaner spray and automotive air conditioning flush.
+- 1-Bromopropane exposure is expected from indoor air, and from the use of silicone mold release spray, electrical equipment cleaner spray, automotive air conditioning flush, and textile ink remover spray.

-- According to the information considered under the ERC Approach, bromoethane and 1-bromopropane were identified as having low ecological exposure potential, while chloroethane and trans-1,2-dichloroethane were classified as having a high ecological exposure potential based on a long half-life in air and a large annual import quantity.
+- According to the information considered under the ERC Approach, bromoethane and 1-bromopropane were identified as having low ecological exposure potential, while chloroethane and trans-1,2-dichloroethane were classified as having a high ecological exposure potential based on their long half-lives in air and large annual import quantities.

 Key health and ecological effects (hazard)

-- To inform the health effects characterization in the draft screening assessment, international reports of data on these substances were considered.
-This includes assessments by the Organisation for Economic Co-operation and Development (OECD) and the United States Environmental Protection Agency, among others.
-These reviews were used to inform the health effects characterization in the screening assessment.
+- To help inform the health effects characterization in the assessment, international reports on these substances were considered, among other sources of information.
+This included assessments by the Organisation for Economic Co-operation and Development (OECD) and the United States Environmental Protection Agency, among others.
+These reviews were used to inform the health effects characterization in the assessment.

 - Chloroethane has been classified by ECHA as "suspected of causing cancer" in the GHS.
-The critical effect identified to characterize risk to human health for chloroethane was developmental toxicity and cancer.
+The critical effects for chloroethane were developmental toxicity and cancer.

 - 1-Bromopropane has been classified by the International Agency for Research on Cancer (IARC) as "possibly carcinogenic".
 This substance was also classified by ECHA as a "presumed reproductive toxicant" in the GHS.
 The critical effects identified for characterizing risk to 1-bromopropane include developmental effects, neurotoxicity and cancer.